confluentinc/confluent-kafka-dotnet/README.md

 }
 ```

-### Working with Apache Avro

-The `Confluent.SchemaRegistry.Serdes` nuget package provides an Avro serializer and deserializer that integrate with [Confluent
+### Schema Registry Integration

-Schema Registry](https://docs.confluent.io/current/schema-registry/docs/index.html).
-The `Confluent.SchemaRegistry`
-nuget package provides a client for interfacing with Schema Registry's REST API.
+The three "Serdes" packages provide serializers and deserializers for Avro, Protobuf and JSON with [Confluent Schema Registry](https://docs.confluent.io/current/schema-registry/docs/index.html) integration.
+The `Confluent.SchemaRegistry` nuget package provides a client for interfacing with
+Schema Registry's REST API.

+**Note:** All three serialization formats are supported across Confluent Platform.
+They each make different tradeoffs, and you should use the one that best matches to your requirements.
+Avro is well suited to the streaming data use-case, but the maturity of the non-Java implementations lags that of Java - this is an important consideration.
+Protobuf and JSON both have great support in .NET.

+#### Avro

 You can use the Avro serializer and deserializer with the `GenericRecord` class or with specific classes generated
 using the `avrogen` tool, available via Nuget (.NET Core 2.1 required):